-Acknowledgments: The first and second authors would like to gratefully acknowledge the BUDI-LN scholarship from Indonesia Endowment Fund for Education (LPDP), Ministry of Education and Culture Republic of Indonesia (KEMENDIKBUD), and Ministry of Research and Technology of Republic Indonesia (KEMENRISTEK).
+Acknowledgments: The first and 33 pnd authors would like to gratefully acknowledge the BUDI-LN scholarship from Indonesia Endowment Fund for Education (LPDP), Ministry of Education and Culture Republic of Ind 2 hesia (KEMENDIKBUD), and Ministry of Research and Technology of Republic Indonesia (KEMENRISTEK).
 In this research, the super-computing resource was provided by Human Genome Center, the Institute of Medical Science, the University of Tokyo.
-Additional computation time was provided by the super computer system in Research Organization of Information and Systems (ROIS), National Institute of Genetics (NIG).
+Additional computation time was provided by the super computer system in Research and Systems (ROIS), National Institute of Genetics (NIG).